How to Analyze /var/log Files in Linux

 1. Accessing Log Files

-commands to view log files:
+Use the cat, less, or tail commands to view log files:

 cat /var/log/syslog